bbmokhtari/django-translations/docs/guide/context.rst

 Reading the translations
 ========================

-To :meth:`read <translations.context.Context.read>` the translations of the defined margin in a language and apply them on the :class:`context<translations.context.Context>`, just specify the ``lang`` code of the language.
+To read the translations of the defined margin in a language and apply them on the context, just specify the ``lang`` code of the language.

 .. testsetup:: guide_read